Explore the Greenhouse Effect

 The Atmosphere Today

-Note the average global (land and ocean) temperature.
-Record the concentration of the three primary greenhouse gases, CO2, CH4, and N2O in the table on your answer sheet.
+Using the graph above, note the average global (land and ocean) temperature.
+Record the concentration of the three primary greenhouse gases, CO2, CH4, and N2O in the table below.
 Note that the N2O and CH4 concentrations are in parts per billion.
+CO2 is measured in parts per million.
 In other words, there is very little of these two gases in the atmosphere as compared to CO2.

 The Atmosphere in 1850

 Note the global temperature as well as the composition of the atmosphere.
-Record the composition of the atmosphere in the table on your answer sheet.
+Record the composition of the atmosphere in the table.

 The Atmosphere in 2100

-What do you think the projection might be?
+What do you think the 2100 projection might be?
+Consider the following graphical projection.
+Add your projections to the table above.

 Stop and Think